Skip to Main Content

 Credible takeaways

-• The downsides of refinancing include losing benefits from your current lender and the risk of paying more overall if you extend your repayment term.
+• Downsides include losing benefits from your current lender and the possibility of paying more over time if you extend your repayment term.

-Refinancing your student loans can be a smart way to lower your interest rate, reduce monthly payments, or simplify your repayment plan.
-In fact, a U.S. News survey found that two-thirds of private student loan borrowers who refinanced reported improvements in their finances.
+Refinancing your student loans can be a smart way to lower your interest rate and reduce your monthly expenses..
+According to a 2024 survey by ELFI, a division of SouthEast Bank, borrowers who refinanced their student loans saved an average of $334.37 per month.

-However, refinancing isn't always the best option.
-While it can help you save money or achieve financial flexibility, it might not align with your goals — especially if you have federal loans and rely on benefits like income-driven repayment or loan forgiveness.
+Still, refinancing isn’t right for everyone.
+While it can help you save money or achieve financial flexibility, it might not align with your goals, especially if you have federal loans and rely on benefits like income-driven repayment or loan forgiveness.

-Here's a closer look at the pros and cons to help you decide if refinancing your student loans is the right move for you.
+Here's a closer look at the pros and cons of student loan refinancing to help you decide if you should refinance.

 icon